microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 The first step is to simply check if the decl is inside a cbuffer or tbuffer block.
 If it isn't, and it has a numeric type, set the `default_globals` flag, because the value is bound to be placed in the `$Globals` buffer.
-If the decl is in a class or struct, it is a member declaration, and register annotations aren't allowed here, so we must set the `is_member` flag.
+If the decl is in a FieldDecl of a class or struct, it is a member declaration, and register annotations aren't allowed on member declarations.
+The compiler will prevent the register annotation attribute from ever being added to the FieldDecl, because `AttrParsedAttrImpl.inc` determines that the parsed attribute doesn't appertain to the decl.
+The attribute only appertains to HLSL buffer objects, or external global variables.`err_attribute_wrong_decl_type_str` will be emitted in this case.

 Next, determine if the decl is a `cbuffer` or `tbuffer`.
 These are special in that they have their own decl class type, `HLSLBufferDecl`.
 To determine if the Decl is a `HLSLBufferDecl`,